 - a.
 Examine fuel tank(s) for security and leaks - b.
-Check that fuel tank filler caps are: - Present - Of the correct type - Secure and seated properly to ensure correct function of - c.
-Examine pipes to see they are securely clipped to prevent damage by chafing and cracking, and are not in a position where they will be fouled by moving parts - direct contact with electrical wiring or the exhaust system
+Check that fuel tank filler caps are: - Present - o Of the correct type - Secure and seated properly to ensure correct function of sealing - c.
+Examine pipes to see they are securely clipped to prevent damage by chafing and cracking, and are not in a position where they will be fouled by moving parts - d.
+Check that no fuel pipe runs immediately adjacent to or in direct contact with electrical wiring or the exhaust system